-Musings of a Canonical Engineer » Launchpad
+Musings of an Openstack Engineer » Launchpad

 As the lead on the Launchpad Soyuz project, I have to deal with a lot of different tasks at the same time.
 I hate this as much as the next engineer, but burying my head in the sand and hoping things will just be all right simply won’t work.